vit100/xs2a/consent-management/consent-management-system/README.md

 - An endpoint to update the PIS consent aspsp data.
 - An endpoint to update the PIS consent status by its external identifier.

+##PIIS
+- An endpoint to create PIIS consent

 ## CORS
 By default, allow credentials, all origins and all headers are disabled.
 You can override CORS settings by changing values in `application.properties`